atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 ### Validate your Node Labels

+Before you get started, make sure you're logged into your cluster in your local terminal.

+For IKS, this can be accomplished by simply:

+- Logging into the IBM Cloud CLI
+- Running ```ibmcloud ks cluster config --cluster your_cluster_id```

+Run ```kubectl config current-context``` to make sure you're working in the correct cluster.

 If you used the provided terraform to create your IKS cluster, your nodes will already be labeled properly for these exercises.

 If you did *not* use to the terraform, let's quickly label your nodes.
 First, use ```kubectl get nodes``` to identify the names of the 3 nodes you'll be using for these exercises.
 Then, run the following commands, supplying your node names where indicated below.